Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Windows
 """""""

-For Windows we recomment a tool like `Win32DiskImager
+For Windows we recommend a tool like `Win32DiskImager
 <http://sourceforge.net/p/win32diskimager/wiki/Home/>`__ to copy the image to
 the card.